Blaziken: Critical reception

+Blaziken has been generally well received.
 USgamer writer Kat Bailey, despite begrudging Game Freak for making Blaziken the premier Fire-and-Fighting Pokémon, regarded it as one of the best Pokémon species.
-She felt that the Mega Evolution made it "hideously overpowered", noting how its debut in the anime was a strong showing with it battling Ash Ketchum's Charizard to a draw.
 She called it an iconic Pokémon from the third generation, feeling it was among the best examples of the design philosophy of Ruby and Sapphire, which involved "sharp angles and clean lines that make it stand apart from the more naturalistic monsters of the first two generations".
-Nintendo Blast writer Rafael Neves felt that it was among the very best final forms for a Starter Pokémon, attributing the rise of Fire/Fighting Pokémon to it.
+Nintendo Blast writer Rafael Neves felt that it was among the very best final forms for a Starter Pokémon, attributing the rise of Fire-and-Fighting Pokémon to it.
 Neves considered its Mega form one of the best, feeling that its new design made it worth using despite not having major changes like its ability or typing.
 ComicBook.com writer Megan Peters noted that, despite the intention to make Blaziken "hard to look at" compared to Torchic, Blaziken was "perfect in its own right", having developed a fan following.
 IGN writer Audrey Drake felt disappointed with Torchic's evolution into Blaziken; she felt lukewarm toward Torchic, but found Blaziken's design "terrible" and first starter she "actively disliked".
 Vice writer Sarah Kurchak compared Blaziken's fighting style to Muay Thai and kickboxing, noting that these were the most similar to these fighting styles despite effectively using 12 limbs to fight when the fire from its wrists and ankles are counted.
 Dot Esports writer Emily Morrow also praised it, considering it the best Fire and Fighting-type Pokémon.
 She stated that she held a soft spot for it due to Torchic being one of her first starter Pokémon, as well as how strong it was.